geprog/former/packages/former/README.md

 Former is a headless library for building and handling forms for Vue using an UI.
 The available components must be configured externally so that it is highly customizable per use case.

-It includes further headless features like
+It includes further headless features like:

 - conditional showing elements
 - validation

 ## Playground

-Create and test your own form at [playground](https://geprog.github.io/former).
+Create and test your own form at the [playground](https://geprog.github.io/former).

 ## Installation